NASA-AMMOS/aerie-ui/README.md

 # aerie-ui

-This is the UI application and reusable UI components for [Aerie](https://github.jpl.nasa.gov/MPS/aerie).
+This is the UI application and reusable UI components for [Aerie](https://github.jpl.nasa.gov/Aerie/aerie).

 ## Want to help?

 Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [contributing][contributing].
-If you are a developer you can get started quickly by reading the [developer documentation][dev-doc].
+If you are a developer you can get started quickly by reading the [developer documentation][dev].

-[contributing]: ./CONTRIBUTING.md
+[contributing]: ./docs/CONTRIBUTING.md
-[dev-doc]: ./docs/DEVELOPER.md
+[dev]: ./docs/DEVELOPER.md